AdamKyle/flare/resources/info/tips/section-1.md

 ## You won't get far ...

 So you might be enjoying the auto battling and buying shop gear and look, ooo shiny green items are falling from the sky.
 But without the right enchantments for your class, for example - Life stealing for vampires with a damage relic - or intelligence based enchantments for Heretics.
-There is a whole world of customization for your character, from passive skills that effect and unlock things such as passive buffs, blueprints for new buildings and so on, for your kingdoms.
+There is a whole world of customization for your character.

 Your character, as they grow, will only get as powerful as the amount of time you are willing to invest.
 Sure you can kill a Satanic Cult Leader, but are you utilizing the power of your character?
 Can they kill the same critter in a [special location]()?
 Are you getting every last bit of power out of your character?